noschinl/cyp/README.md

 ## Known limitations

   * There is no check that the functions defined in the background theory terminate (on finite inputs).
 The focus of this tool is checking the proofs of students against some known-to-be-good background theory.
+  * Proofs by computation induction are currently only possible with functions that are defined without recursive calls in if-branches.